Accessibility

 Communication, other than ICT

 We have taken steps to address communication-related barriers experienced by our customers and our Bell team members.
-These include aligning our brand guidelines processes to improve document accessibility and applying standards when developing promotional and communication materials for our products and services.
+These include aligning our guidelines to improve document accessibility and applying these criteria when developing promotional and communication materials for our products and services.

-- Ongoing updates to documents accessed by the public and Bell team members to make them more accessible.
-These documents can be made available in alternate formats upon request.
+- Accessible Documents: Continued to make more existing documents accessible for the public and Bell team members.
+We also maintain our commitment to make these documents available in alternate formats upon request.

 The procurement of goods, services and facilities

-We remain committed to promoting supplier diversity and addressing accessibility barriers.
-While we understand that fostering accessibility and diversity in procurement processes is evolving and ongoing, we continue to communicate the importance of accessibility to our suppliers.
+We remain committed to promoting supplier inclusivity and addressing accessibility barriers.
+While we understand that fostering accessibility and inclusivity in procurement processes is evolving and ongoing, we continue to communicate the importance of accessibility to our suppliers.

-- Collaborated with partners, manufacturers and vendors to enhance accessibility, including updating accessibility commitments in contracts.
+- Contracts: Continued to collaborate with partners, manufacturers and vendors to enhance accessibility, further updating accessibility commitments in all future contracts and most existing agreements.

 The design and delivery of programs and services